escotoj/EcommerBackend/README.md

   must fill out each route to perform crud data search using req.body sequlize the data in the server.js

+  ## TODO
+  - product-routes.js - [`created most routes just need to test and add DELETE route`]
+  - tag-routes.js - `need to check route that have - been created and must add a DELETE route and a PUT`
+  - category-routes.js - `need to check routes that have been created and must add PUT, DELETE`

   For more questions please contact below: